 What uveal melanoma trials are currently recruiting?

-There are 37 recruiting interventional trials for uveal melanoma including tebentafusp combinations, PRAME-directed ImmTAC/TCR-T, TIL therapy, checkpoint immunotherapy with liver-directed therapy, PKC inhibitors (darovasertib), and adjuvant trials for high-risk patients.
+There are 29 recruiting interventional trials for uveal melanoma in May 2026, including tebentafusp combinations (neoadjuvant + adjuvant), PRAME-directed TCR-T cell therapy, TIL therapy, checkpoint immunotherapy with liver-directed PHP, PKC inhibitors (darovasertib), photodynamic therapy for primary tumor (CoMpass AU-011), oncolytic immunotherapy combinations (RP2 + nivo), and adjuvant trials for high-risk patients.

 Why is HLA type important for uveal melanoma treatment?